 For behold, I bring you good news of great joy that will be for all the people.

-The Add1 Lenten prayer window of the week, as selected by the SUMC youth group/confirmation class, is as follows: first-responders.
+The Add1 Lenten prayer window for the week of April 16β22, as selected by the junior bells choirs, is as follows: Life.

 March, what good happens in March?
 In January, we have New Years Day and the excitement of a new year.
 In February, it is Black History Month and the celebration of love.
 April showers bring May flowers, which to me sings of hope, especially since it is often when we celebrate Easter.
 But what about March?